Get Started with the Salesforce Mobile App

 Now that Salesforce is installed on your phone, pause for a moment and relish the fact that you’re taking the first step in your organization’s mobile journey.
 Exciting, isn’t it?

-The Salesforce app is the perfect place to start.
+The Salesforce mobile app is the perfect place to start.
 It delivers a ton of value to your users right out of the box.
 And if you take advantage of the customization features explained in this module, you can save your users time and make their lives a lot easier.
 (Warning: They may cry tears of joy.
 Make sure you have tissues handy.)

 An added bonus?
 With a successful mobile launch, it’s likely that you’ll see a boost in your overall Salesforce adoption.
 And we know the phrase increased adoption is like music to an admin’s ears.

 So let’s get started!
-In the next unit, you learn how to set up quick actions in the Salesforce app that help your users effortlessly accomplish important tasks when they’re on the road.
+In the next unit, you learn how to set up quick actions in the Salesforce mobile app that help your users effortlessly accomplish important tasks when they’re on the road.

 - Trailhead Module: Salesforce Mobile App Basics